michael-hoss/high-school-projects/README.md

 My very first game!
 As you might notice, I did it at a time when we did a lot of sine and cosine in school, so here I could finally do something with it.

 Notes:
 - In your Windows keyboard settings, *set the key press repetition delay to minimum and repetition rate to maximum*.
-This will let your figure move faster, as I capture the keyboard input through a hidden text field.
-This works based on the characters' ASCII keys and means that all of my games work with W-A-S-D as input keys, rather than arrow keys, which would not have ASCII keys.
+This will let your figure move faster.
 - Hit this red `+30` seconds box, otherwise time is too short.
 - Unlock the goal by going to the `frei schalten` field before.
 - In case the free floating bars are at unfavorable positions, reaching the goal is not meant to be (typically, this happens in the first round after starting the program).